 The DNS protocol prevents the assignment of CNAME records at the zone apex.
 For example if your domain is contoso.com.
 You can create CNAME records for somelabel.contoso.com but you can't create a CNAME for contoso.com itself.

 This restriction presents a problem for application owners who have load-balanced applications behind Azure Traffic Manager.
 Since using a Traffic Manager profile requires creation of a CNAME record, it's not possible to point to Traffic Manager profile from the zone apex.

 To resolve this issue, you can use alias records.
-Unlike CNAME records, alias records are created at the zone apex and application owners can use it to point their zone apex record to a Traffic Manager profile that has external endpoints.
-Application owners point to the same Traffic Manager profile that's used for any other domain within their DNS zone.
+Unlike CNAME records, alias records are created at the zone apex.
+Application owners can use it to point their zone apex record to a Traffic Manager profile that has external endpoints.
+Application owners point to the same Traffic Manager profile used for any other domain within their DNS zone.

 For example, contoso.com and www.contoso.com can point to the same Traffic Manager profile.
 To learn more about using alias records with Azure Traffic Manager profiles, see the Next steps section.

 Just like a Traffic Manager profile, you can also use alias records to point your DNS zone apex to Azure CDN endpoints.
 This alias is useful when you create static websites using Azure storage and Azure CDN.
 You can then access the website without prepending "www" to your DNS name.

 For example, if your static website is named

 www.contoso.com, your users can access your site using